 If you want to deliver international support, you should first figure out what languages you’ll need to focus on.

-Whether you’re using your help desk tool or simply using Gmail’s Labels, here’s all you need to do:
+Whether you’re using a help desk or Gmail for customer support, here’s all you need to do:

 Whenever you get an email from a customer in another language (or from a customer asking for help in another language, or simply from a customer whose English makes it appear that they might be more comfortable getting help in another language), simply add a label to that email.

 Over time, it’ll become clear which languages you could benefit most from incorporating into your support.

 The other approach you can use is to lean on software to tell you where your customers are.
 Google Analytics is free, and most of us already have it installed on our websites.

 To see where your traffic is coming from, just choose Audience in the left sidebar, and then select Geo, and Location.